Skip to main content

 Memory overhead

-Lookahead decoding does not require additional GPU memory.
+Lookahead decoding doesn’t require additional GPU memory.

 Production best practices